By: Marilyn L. Davis

 “Writers are first and foremost observers.
 We lose ourselves in the watching and then the telling of the world we find.
 Often we feel on the fringes, in the margins of life.
 And that’s where we belong.
 What you are a part of, you cannot observe.”― Lisa Unger

-- We absorb the energy of the conversation at the adjacent table.
+- Absorb the energy of the conversation at the adjacent table

-- We stand in the shadows of the exchanges.
+- Stand in the shadows of the exchanges

-- We record our observations and hope it resonates with readers.
+- Record our observations and hope it resonates with readers.

 I also think that many of us appear socially awkward because we are often focused on the nearby conversations and not the person in front of us.
-I think it is also because, only in our writing, can we make sure that we’re sounding coherent.
+However, in our writing, we make sure that we’re sounding coherent.
 We have the luxury of drafting and then editing, which obviously we don’t have in conversations.

-On Thursdays, I pull together these accidental thoughts, taking the time to categorize and store them on the computer under “Darlings”, which are not complete unto themselves, but some are sentences or even a paragraph that I know will work for Two Drops of Ink or for From Addict 2 Advocate.
+On Thursdays, I pull together these accidental thoughts, any observations I’ve made about my niche topics, and taking the time to categorize and store them on the computer under “Darlings”, which are not complete unto themselves.
+But some are sentences or even a paragraph that I know will work for Two Drops of Ink or for From Addict 2 Advocate.

 When you review these odds and ends, ask yourself: